mozilla/rust-code-analysis/rust-code-analysis-book/src/commands/README.md

-# Commands
+# Commands Overview

-With the term **command**, we define any procedure used by **rust-code-analysis-cli** to extract information from source codes.
-At each command **may** be associated parameters depending on the task it needs to carry out.
-In this page we have grouped the principal **types** of commands implemented in **rust-code-analysis-cli**.
+The **rust-code-analysis-cli** offers a range of **commands** to analyze source code and extract valuable insights.
+Each command **may** include parameters specific to the task it performs.
+Below, we describe the core types of commands available in **rust-code-analysis-cli**.

 ## Metrics

-Metrics are a series of measures that can be used to:
+Metrics provide quantitative measures about source code, which can help in:

 - Compare different programming languages
 - Provide information on the quality of a code
 - Tell developers where their code is more tough to handle
-- Discover errors earlier
+- Discovering potential issues early in the development process

 **rust-code-analysis** calculates the metrics starting from the source code of a program.
 These kind of metrics are called *static metrics*.